bezeredi/codesphinx/README.md

-dafuq
+codesphinx
 =====
 Keep a count of all of those less than flattering words you use while coding!
 Ever run into a rather agrivating bug that just makes obsenities fly from your mouth?
 Ever wonder how many times you say any one specific obsenity?
-`dafuq` takes care of that for you!
+`codesphinx` takes care of that for you!